-3.6 Reporting of CORSIA Eligible Fuels
+3.4 Reporting of CORSIA Eligible Fuels

-- 3.6.1 The use of CORSIA eligible fuel reported to the Authority shall not include any fuels traded or sold to a third party. - 3.6.2 The aeroplane operator which participates in other greenhouse gas reductions schemes shall notify the Authority of such participation.
-This notification will include a declaration that CORSIA eligible fuels reported under this Regulation have not also been claimed under another greenhouse gas reduction scheme. - 3.6.3 The aeroplane operator may claim reduced emissions from using CORSIA eligible fuel in its Emissions Report.
-In order to make such claim, the aeroplane operator must provide supplementary information as described in Appendix 4.
-This information must originate at the blend point, and include fuel information from both the neat (unblended) fuel producer and the fuel blender. - 3.6.4 [The aeroplane operator should make CORSIA eligible fuel claims on an annual basis in order to ensure all documentation is dealt with in a timely manner.
+- 3.4.1 The aeroplane operator shall subtract CORSIA eligible fuels traded or sold to a third party from its total reported quantity of CORSIA eligible fuels. - 3.4.2 The aeroplane operator shall provide a declaration of all other greenhouse gas (GHG) schemes it participates in where the emissions reductions from the use of CORSIA eligible fuels may be claimed, and a declaration that it has not made claims for the same batches of CORSIA eligible fuel under these other schemes. - 3.4.3 To claim emissions reductions from the use of CORSIA eligible fuels in the Emissions Report, the aeroplane operator shall provide the information as described in Appendix 5 Table A5-2 within a given compliance period for all CORSIA eligible fuel received by a blender by the end of that compliance period.
+The information provided is through to the blend point, and includes information received from both the neat (unblended) fuel producer and the fuel blender. - 3.4.4 The aeroplane operator should make CORSIA eligible fuel claims on an annual basis in order to ensure all documentation is dealt with in a timely manner.
 However, the aeroplane operator has the option to decide when to make a CORSIA eligible fuel claim within a given compliance period for all CORSIA eligible fuel received by a blender within that compliance period.
-For blending that occurs in the second half of the final year of a compliance period, the aeroplane operator and the Authority should determine what, if any, flexibility is needed in terms of submitting reports.]

-3.6.5 If the aeroplane operator purchases fuel from a supplier downstream from the fuel blender (e.g., from a distributor, another aeroplane operator, or an aerodrome-based fuel distributor), this fuel supplier shall provide all of the requisite documentation in order for the emissions reductions from the use of CORSIA eligible fuels to be claimed by the aeroplane operator.
+For blending that occurs in the second half of the final year of a compliance period, the aeroplane operator and the Authority should determine what, if any, flexibility is needed in terms of submitting reports. - 3.4.5 If the aeroplane operator purchases fuel from a supplier downstream from the fuel blender (e.g., from a distributor, another aeroplane operator, or an aerodrome-based fuel distributor), this fuel supplier shall provide all of the requisite documentation in order for the emissions reductions from the use of CORSIA eligible fuels to be claimed by the aeroplane operator.